benjamin-hutchings/comparrison-pytorch-tensorflow-keras/README.md

-## Project Overview
+# Project Overview

-This project demonstrates how to build the same deep learning model across three different frameworks: PyTorch, Keras, and TensorFlow.
+This project demonstrates how to build the same deep learning model in three different frameworks: PyTorch, Keras, and TensorFlow.
 The objective is to illustrate the differences in syntax and structure when using these frameworks and to compare their performance on a common task - in this case, producing a simple feedforward network trained to classify images in the MINST handwriting dataset.

+The deep learning scripts are availiable in Juptyer Notebooks.

+# Streamlit

-The scripts are availiable in juptyer notebooks and are hosted in a Streamlit web app, availiable here:
+The project is in a Streamlit web app, availiable in a live demo here:

 https://comparrison-pytorch-tensorflow-keras-kfvns3i3ex4rdxbtcjpwk4.streamlit.app/

-The Streamlit App provides an comprehensive overview, code comparison, interactive quantitative analysis and a demo for you to try the models with any image!
+The App provides an comprehensive overview, code comparison, interactive quantitative analysis and a demo for you to try the models with any image!

 # How to Use